-The Internet Governance Forum is a multi-stakeholder policy dialogue space convened by the United Nations Secretary General in 2006 to “foster the sustainability, robustness, security, stability and development of the internet”.
+The Internet Governance Forum is a multistakeholder policy dialogue space convened by the United Nations Secretary General in 2006 to “foster the sustainability, robustness, security, stability and development of the internet.”

 It provides a kind of “pressure relief valve” for some of the most controversial internet governance issues, allowing actors with quite radically different and often opposing views to come together in an environment that is in the main respectful and constructive.

 APC has found that the IGF is an experimental and influential policy forum for achieving our mission of ensuring open, universal and affordable access to the internet for all people.
-At the IGF, we advocate for policies and regulatory approaches that ensure equitable and affordable access, freedom of information and expression, access to knowledge, public participation, human rights, capacity-building and a development agenda for internet governance.
+At the IGF, we advocate for policies and regulatory approaches that ensure equitable and affordable access, freedom of information and expression, access to knowledge, public participation, human rights, capacity building and a development agenda for internet governance.
 And we express our concern about the erosion and diminishing visibility of a rights-based approach to how the internet is governed.

-At the second IGF in Rio de Janeiro, business, civil society and the technical communities active in the IGF, worked together to prepare a more coherent approach to the access in the IGF, the outcome of which was a convergence in views as to what should be done to increase access to the internet across the world.
+At the second IGF in Rio de Janeiro in 2007, business, civil society and the technical communities active in the IGF worked together to prepare a more coherent approach to access in the IGF, the outcome of which was a convergence in views as to what should be done to increase access to the internet across the world.